Laws, Regulations and Annotations

 Petitioner does not dispute that he had unstamped and counterfeit stamped cigarettes at his retail place of business.
 He claims that he was unaware of the counterfeit stamps.
 While petitioner admits he was aware that he possessed unstamped cigarettes at his retail place of business, he asserts that the unstamped cigarettes were being held there pending arrangements for transit to a distributor for stamping.
 As explained below, petitioner's alleged lack of knowledge is irrelevant to the determination of whether the seizure was proper.
 When cigarettes described by subdivision (b) of Revenue and Taxation Code section 30436 are seized, they must be forfeited to the State of California.

 The Cigarette and Tobacco Products Tax Law imposes tax upon the distribution of cigarettes.
-(Rev. & Tax.
+(Rev. and Tax.
 Code, §§ 30101, 30123, 30131.2.)
 "Distribution" is defined to include the placing in this state of cigarettes in retail stock for the purpose of selling the cigarettes to consumers.
-(Rev. & Tax.
+(Rev. and Tax.
 Code, § 30008, subd. (c).)
 Thus, once cigarettes have been placed in retail stock, they have been distributed and tax must have already been paid by adding an appropriate stamp or meter impression on each package of cigarettes.
-(Rev. & Tax.
+(Rev. and Tax.
 Code, § 30163, subd. (a).)

 The reference in subdivision (b) of Revenue and Taxation Code section 30436 to cigarettes "which are offered for sale, possessed, kept, stored or owned by any person with the intent of the person to sell the cigarettes" is essentially synonymous with the definition of distribution.
 In other words, once cigarettes are placed into retail stock, they are distributed, and they are held with the intent to sell.
 At that point, if the appropriate stamp or meter impression is not affixed to their packages, they are subject to seizure by, and forfeiture to, the State.